Trade Mark Registration: Answers to the Top 21 Frequently Asked Questions

 Trade marks are distinctive signs that identify brands in relation to goods and/ or services.
-Your trade mark is the means for your customers to identify your business, and is often a brand name.
+Your trade mark is the means for your customers to identify your business, and is often a brand name and may include a logo.
 They may consist of two- or three-dimensional elements such as letters, numbers, words, shapes, logos or pictures, or even sounds

 What can be registered as a trade mark?

 The vast majority of trade mark applications are for words, logos or a combination of both.
 Some logos do not have words, e.g. the Nike tick.
 Trade marks can be registered the UK, Europe-wide or internationally.

 Registries are likely to refuse your trade mark if it is descriptive, generic in relation to the service provided, is offensive, or is misleading

 Does registration at Companies House protect a trade mark from being copied by others?

 Some people believe that a company registration protects a brand, however it does not.
 A trade mark registration protects both a brand and the company registration.

 Although a business that is registered at Companies House has exclusive use of the registered business name, a person with a valid registered trade mark can insist that the company name is changed.
 Similarly a trade mark is not protected by the registration of a URL or domain name.
 In fact, it is trade mark registration that protects a company name, a url, or domain name.

 Why is it important to register my trade marks?

 No one NEEDS to register a trade mark, although you can save a great deal of money if you own a relevant registration in the places you trade.
 However, you will need a trade mark if you intend to license or franchise your brand in many countries.
 When selling on Amazon, it is highly beneficial to be registered with Amazon Brand Registry.
 Amazon Brand Registry requires a registered trade mark or similar information (see Trade Mark News for more information on this).